 1. Unclog the Keurig Needle

 If your Keurig is brewing partial cups or sputtering, you may have a clog in the needle.
-Dislodge Keurig needle clogs with the following steps after waiting 30 minutes since your last brew.
+Clean a Keurig’s needle clogs with the following steps after waiting 30 minutes since your last brew.

 - Grab a paperclip and partially unbend it.